cysouw/diathesis/text/c13_zumInfinitive.md

 - Sie war beim Friseur.
 :::

 Another detail that might lead to confusion is the construction *dabei sein* with a *zu‑In­fi­ni­tiv* [@next a].
 Although *bei* might look like a governed preposition (see [@sec:zuminfinitive-subordination]), there is a semantic mismatch.
-The subordinate *dabei sein* construction in [@next a] is a progressive, while the *Präpositions­In­fi­ni­tiv* in [@next b] is an absentive.
+The subordinate *dabei sein* construction in [@next a] is a progressive, while the *Präpositions­in­fi­ni­tiv* in [@next b] is an absentive.
 The meanings of these two constructions appear to have been drifting apart.
 A possible analysis of [@next a] is to consider the verb *dabeisein* as a distinct verb with a directional preverbial *dabei‑* (see [@sec:adverbial-directionals]).

 ::: ex
 - Ich bin dabei einzukaufen.